 The fun part happens now, when you get to color in your creation.
 I bought a new pack of Crayolas for this, because any excuse to buy a new pack of markers, and I’m all over it.

-The next step is to spend an hour and a half making your animals talk- I suggest making a video with your phone and posting it on my Facebook page.
-DO IT.
+The next step is to spend an hour and a half making your animals talk and posting it on Facebook.